CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/terraform-template-box.md

 3. On the instance page, click **Lifecycle Editor**.

 4. Update the template configuration files and apply configurations.
 You can change any section of the Terraform template files or rewrite it entirely.
 When ready to apply the configuration with Terraform, click **Reconfigure**.

+    **Note**: there are some update operations that are destructive in Terraform.
+For example, changing the customization script of a VM will cause it to be destroyed and re-created when performing the **Reconfigure** operation.

 5. (Optional) Push updates back to the Terraform box.
 When you’re satisfied changing and testing the template files in the instance, you can push it back to the Terraform box as a version.
 To do this, click **New** under Versions tabs.
 This allows you or others in the future to choose a version that best suits your deployment.